 I’ve skied on and off for about ten years.
 My skiing love affair began with my husband buying me my first ski lesson for my 31st birthday.
 In addition to not being a courageous person by nature, I was afraid of heights.
-However, I loved being outdoors, the beauty of winter, the solitude of the chair life and the rush of going down the slope.
+However, I loved being outdoors, the beauty of winter, the solitude of the chair lift, and the rush of going down the slope.
 Also, I hate giving up to allow fears to rule my life.

-So, only one way to go – with some breaths take a leap down the mountain!
+So, only one way to go – with some breaths, take a leap down the mountain!

 Home Breathing Practice (between 5 and 10 minutes):

 - Block between 5 and 10 minutes when you won’t be interrupted.